karttur/soil-spectro/_posts/2022/2022-09-07-spectrodata-OSSL4ML01-download.markdown

 ![se-dataset-selection](../../images/OSSL_explorer_021_se-dataset-selection.png)
 {: .pull-left}
 You can also select the dataset(s) to extract from the selected region by clicking the <span class='button'>Dataset</span> button in the Data selection window.
 The Swedish OSSL data stem from three different datasets, ICRAF-ISRIC, LUCAS-WOODWELL.SSL and LUCAS.SSL.
 [LUCAS](https://land.copernicus.eu/imagery-in-situ/lucas) is a European wide soil survey that is repeated every three years.
+The LUCAS dataset covers the visisble to near infra-red (VIS-NIR) spectral region and is used as the example throghout this blog.
 The ICRAF-ISRIC dataset focuses on the Mid-Infrared  (MIR) spectral regions and will not be used, also because it only contains 5 sample sites in Sweden.
 The LUCAS-WOODWELL.SSL only contains a single sample site over Sweden, including or omitting it will not really influence the modelling.

 ### Select NeoSpectra data